Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 > `12:34:56.789 [main] INFO com.example.YourClass - This is your log message`

->This output reflects the pattern defined in the PatternLayout, showing the timestamp, thread name, log level, logger name, and the log message, followed by a new line.\
+>📚This output reflects the pattern defined in the PatternLayout, showing the timestamp, thread name, log level, logger name, and the log message, followed by a new line.\
-If we consider Log4J2 for our logger framework, there are several patterns that we can choose from or customize.
+📝If we consider Log4J2 for our logger framework, there are several patterns that we can choose from or customize.
 Refer to the [official Log4J2 documentation](https://logging.apache.org/log4j/2.x/manual/layouts.html) to learn more about them.

 #### 2.1 Here are some common types of appenders in Log4j 2: